Caer Australis

 Celtic literature richly embraces life and inspires all who have loved, lost and lamented, celebrated the changing seasons, been defeated and felt the sweetness of triumph.

-In the Grove, Caer Oz presents works that touch on the Celtic view on life, from early times through to today, including poems by ourselves.
+In the Grove are presented songs and poems that touch on the Celtic view on life, from early times through to today.
+We including poems by ourselves.

 So now, enjoy these songs amongst the oaks!